Standard Dashboards

 The Chargebacks dashboard includes the following charts, each containing sub-charts to demonstrate your data through different lenses:

 • Aggregated Chargebacks - Demonstrates your chargeback rate and disputed transaction volume (both the total number of disputed transactions and their combined value) over time; confirm in the tooltip on each sub-chart whether the chart uses Visa or Mastercard's formula to calculate chargeback rate.
-This chart excludes chargebacks that result in rapid dispute resolution and chargebacks in the chargeback status categories of RFI, pre-arbitration, or notification_of_fraud.
+This chart excludes chargebacks that result in rapid dispute resolution and chargebacks in the chargeback status categories of cancelled, RFI, pre-arbitration, or notification_of_fraud.

 • Chargebacks by Processor - Breaks down your chargeback rate and all of your chargebacks (both the total number of disputed transactions and their combined value) by processor; confirm in the tooltip on each sub-chart whether the chart uses Visa or Mastercard's formula to calculate chargeback rate.
-This chart excludes chargebacks that result in rapid dispute resolution and chargebacks in the chargeback status categories of RFI, pre-arbitration, or notification_of_fraud.
+This chart excludes chargebacks that result in rapid dispute resolution and chargebacks in the chargeback status categories of cancelled, RFI, pre-arbitration, or notification_of_fraud.

 • Chargebacks by Issuing Country - Breaks down your chargeback rate and all of your chargebacks (both the total number of disputed transactions and their combined value) by issuing country; confirm in the tooltip on each sub-chart whether the chart uses Visa or Mastercard's formula to calculate chargeback rate.
-This chart excludes chargebacks that result in rapid dispute resolution and chargebacks in the chargeback status categories of RFI, pre-arbitration, or notification_of_fraud.
+This chart excludes chargebacks that result in rapid dispute resolution and chargebacks in the chargeback status categories of cancelled, RFI, pre-arbitration, or notification_of_fraud.

 • Chargeback Status Categories - Breaks down all your chargebacks (both the total number of disputed transactions and their combined value) by the chargeback status category